8 Classical Dances of India: A Rich Cultural Heritage

 8. Sattriya (Assam)

 Sattriya dance, a classical Indian dance form, originated in the Sattras (monasteries) of Assam in the 16th century.
-Founded as a medium to spread Vaishnava philosophy by the saint and reformer Shankaradeva (1449-1586), it centers around devotion to Lord Krishna.
+Founded as a medium to spread Vaishnava philosophy by the saint and reformer Shankaradeva (1449-1586), it centres around devotion to Lord Krishna.
 Over time, Sattriya has evolved from a monastic tradition into a prominent classical dance, performed both in traditional monasteries and on modern stages.

 Origins and Historical Background